 We report all main effects and interactions from the omnibus ANOVA.
 There was a significant main effect of timepoint (F(1,198) = 23.14, p < .001, η2 = 0.105), with faces recognised better at the immediate timepoint.
 There was also a significant main effect of Image (F(1,198) = 184.02, p < .001, η2 = 0.482), with In Show images being recognised greater than Out of Show images.
 This is consistent with our support for Hypothesis 3 (see Fig. 6).
 There was no significant interaction between Condition*Timepoint*Image (F(1,198) = 2.35, p = .127, η2 = 0.012).
 This is consistent with the absence of support for Hypothesis 2.
 There was a significant interaction between Image and Timepoint (F(1,198) = 73.92, p < .001, η2 = 0.272).
 This reflects the smaller difference in face recognition between the In Show and Out of Show images at the delayed compared to the immediate timepoint.
 We found no significant interactions between Condition and Image (F(1,198) = 0.01, p = .918, η2 < 0.001) or between Condition and Timepoint (F(1,198) = 0.16, p = .694, η2 < 0.001).

-Next, we asked whether the similarity of conceptual understanding between participants could predict similarity in face recognition and whether this effect was greater at the delayed timepoint.
-For each pair of participants, a similarity rating of the free-recall was calculated using a semantic similarity algorithm.
-This generated a conceptual similarity matrix across all pairwise combinations of participants.
-Next, we compared similarity of the faces that were accurately recognised across participants.
+Next, we asked whether the overlap of conceptual understanding between participants could predict overlap in face recognition and whether this effect was greater at the delayed timepoint.
+For each pair of participants, a similarity rating of the free-recall was calculated using a semantic similarity algorithm (LSA; Landauer et al., 1998).
+This generated a measure of conceptual overlap across all pairwise combinations of participants.
+Next, we compared this with the overlap in the faces that were accurately recognised across all pairwise combinations of participants.
 For each pair of participants, we calculated the total number of items that were accurately reported in both participants.
-This generated a recognition similarity matrix across all pairwise combinations of participants.
-We then correlated the conceptual and recognition similarity matrices at different timepoints for the In Show and Out of Show images (Fig. 7), and determined significance through permutation.
+We then correlated the conceptual overlap with the face recognition overlap at different timepoints for the In Show and Out of Show images (Fig. 7).